 Diana Harris is a local treasure.
 She has been archiving and documenting Englewood history since she moved here from New York in 1963.
-The historic columnist for the Englewood Sun, and has been kind enough to provide historic perspectives for Olde Englewood’s website.
+The historic columnist for the Englewood Sun, and has been kind enough to provide historic perspectives for the OEVA website.
 Step back in time, and listen to the Echoes of Englewood.

 Diana’s book, “Englewood Lives” can be purchased at the following Englewood locations: